adanglingpointer/XellIX-ORIGINAL/README.md

 # XellIX

 XellIX is an interactive website and server health checker, maintenance tool, and installer.
-The tool is currently in version 1.0.4, and can be accessed at:
+The tool is currently in version 1.0.5, and can be accessed at:

 https://xellix.unlimitedweb.space/

 ### Work Log

+- November 9, 2023 (1.0.5) : Bug fix in hostname lookup; increased timeout for port scan

 - November 8, 2023 (1.0.4) : Fixed many bugs by adding timeouts and preventing malformatted queries